jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Answer**:
 As an economist, given the current circumstances, if we want to reopen  then we must be very, very cautious, especially when it comes to public health.
 We have made major sacrifices these past few weeks.
-We have been isolated and weave felt anxious and we have also made economic sacrifices.
+We have been isolated and we have felt anxious and we have also made economic sacrifices.
 People have lost their jobs.
 People are having difficulty making ends meet.
 So we always have to weigh public health outcomes and economic outcomes..in the next few weeks andmonths,  will have to be very, very cautious.